studio-YOLO/editpix-doc/docs/colorspace-conversion/RGB-to-HEX.md

 # RGB to HEX

-A function to convert to the HEX color space from RGB.
+This method converts the specified RGB color values to a hexadecimal color representation.

 ## Syntax